SimoNonnis/Robot2/demo/content-draft.md

 ##About

 - Ability to translate designs into HTML/CSS/JS
-- Experience with MongoDB, Myql, PostgreSQL, ORMs
+- Experience with MongoDB, Myql, PostgreSQL, ORMs, GraphQL and Falcor
 - Experience with Node.js Express
 - Experience with React/redux, RxJs and Cycle.js
 - Experience with D3,js and leaflet.js for interactive maps